 Unless otherwise indicated on the Notice of Assessment (Notification), tasks will be accepted by the course teacher during the class period for that subject on the due date.
 If the teacher is absent or unavailable, tasks must be handed to the Head Teacher responsible for the administration of the course.
 Tasks submitted after the due date without a successful Student Misadventure/Appeal Form will receive an automatic zero mark.
 Tasks must never be left on a desk or table for collection by the teacher.
+Students must also sign the Assessment Task Notification Register to indicate the date the task was submitted.

-Students must attend school for the full day on the day that an assessment task is due (If a student is absent for a part of the school day and arrives at school to hand in an assessment task later in the day they must have a medical certificate or they will be deemed to have handed in the task late).
+Students must attend school for the full day on the day that as assessment task is due (if a student is absent for a part of the school day and arrives at school to hand in an assessment task later in the day, they must have a medical certificate or they will be deemed to have handed in the task late).

 VET